Quality assurance - external (EQA)

 External quality assurers will monitor an approved centre's processes and practices to ensure that they meet all awarding organisation, qualification and regulatory requirements.
 However, the EQA role is not just about ensuring compliance, it's also about supporting centre staff, and giving advice and guidance to help them improve.

-It's important to keep in touch throughout the year with your EQA and build up a good working relationship with them.
+It's important to keep in touch throughout the year with your EQA, and to build up a good working relationship with them.
 Don't wait to ask any questions or to inform them of any changes until they visit, as problems could occur in the meantime.

 An EQA should be up to date with the qualification content and the requirements for teachingassessment and IQA, as well as any relevant regulations.